MohsenAlyafei/nArabicWords/README.md

 # Numbers to Arabic Words with Grammar

-### The function provides a simple and effective method for converting Numbers (Integers) to Arabic Words in accordance with (and with options for) Arabic grammar rules/settings.
+#### The function provides a simple and effective method for converting Numbers (Integers) to Arabic Words in accordance with (and with options for) Arabic grammar rules/settings.
 It does not use any extrnal dependancies (libraries) and is short that you can just copy and paste it into your larger application for immediate use.

 ### 1. Syntax:

-#### numberToWordsAr( number [{options}] );
+#### numberToWordsAr( number , [ {options} ] );

 ### 2. Examples: